-Policy ED-1.1: Support activities that retain and expand existing businesses, and maintain land capacity for commercial and industrial uses, including within mixed use areas.
+Policy ED-1.1: Support activities that retain and expand existing businesses.

 Business retention actions may include:

 - Identify and conduct outreach to sectors within Kirkland's local economy to identify strategies for growth, diversification, and improvement; - Participate in and leverage efforts of regional partners to enhance economic diversity and growth in Kirkland; - Identify existing and potential barriers to retention, expansion, and recruitment and take active steps that include a range of strategies to mitigate them; and - Encourage clusters of complementary businesses that bring revenue and jobs into the community (e.g., marketing efforts for tourism businesses encouraging hotel stays, arts organizations, restaurants) and locally Kirkland produced goods and services to export outside the community.